KennethManzi1/Data-Analysis-projects/Python Snake Game/README.md

 ## Solution and Code

-We created the code by creating two classes.
+- We created the code by creating two classes.
 One for the snake game board with the food and the class to create the snakes themselves.

-Below is the each of the classes and their purpose:
+- Below is the each of the classes and their purpose

 ## Class SnakeGUI
 ==========================================